 Sometimes brands lean toward machine translation to save costs.
 But for creative marketing content, its one-to-one translation often misses the mark.
 When adapting a campaign to a new language, the direct translation doesn’t account for the overall context of the original message.
 This means the software will make an approximate word choice in the direct translation, which often skews or weakens your message.
 An in-market linguist who understands the culture you’re targeting is your best bet at maintaining the intent of your message in a way that resonates.

 Of course, words matter.
 But words alone won’t get global users to convert.
 The themes, messaging, and visuals are equally as important to reach international audiences.
 A campaign that’s successful in your market can easily fall flat if it’s not creatively adapted for other markets you’re targeting.

 3. NICHE PLACEMENTS

 Major platforms like Google, LinkedIn, and Meta that are used for domestic campaigns will often reach your new, global audience as well.
 It’s tempting for brands to simply place ads across these platforms they’re already familiar with.
 But you should also consider additional niche placements on smaller, local platforms or specific sites and places of influence.
-These can be good uses for experimental budget as you test and iterate what works in a new market.
+These can be good uses for experimental budgets as you test and iterate what works in a new market.

-As an example, Wordbank has a B2B client in the HR space that we helped launch into Germany.
+As an example, Wordbank has a B2B client in the HR space that we helped launch in Germany.
 Even though LinkedIn is popular in this market, the local platform Xing – a comparable, but smaller, social professional platform for German-speaking countries – proved to be a more effective placement for their efforts.
 By advertising on this other platform, we were able to achieve lower cost-per-lead and increased lead volume.

 4. BRAND AWARENESS